James-Ding/LanguageCOME/docs/Come_spec.md

 ### 6.2.3 Arrays

-Arrays in COME are implemented as dynamic headered buffers.
+Arrays in Come are implemented as dynamic headered buffers.
 `[ uint size_in_bytes | uint element_count | element data... ]`
 size_in_bytes includes the header and payload. element_count is the number of elements currently stored.